cgta/otest/README.md

 and we needed something that would make porting over the unit tests as easy as possible.

-There is nothing amibitious about `otest`, it simply tries to be what we at CGTA need for our unit testing and nothing more.
+There is nothing amibitious about otest, it simply tries to be what we at CGTA need for our unit testing and nothing more.

 ##A Sample Test

 Here is an example of a very simple test suite

-TestFoo.scala:
+TestBinaryHelp.scala:
 ```scala
 import cgta.otest.FunSuite